-Permanent health insurance policies are policies which insure you in case something happens that means you are no longer able to work.
+Permanent health insurance policies are policies which cover you in case something happens that means you are no longer able to work.
 Depending on what stage you are in your contracting career, the costs of insurance will vary greatly.
 That’s because you will be insuring yourself based on how long you might be out of work and how much you wish to receive in the event of making a claim on the policy, as well as what is known as the deferred period, which is the time between when the claim is made and when the payments start.
 As with other policies, the cost of permanent health insurance can be taken up by your limited company and then offset against tax.
 However, in the event of you making a claim on the policy, BIK charges will apply on any payments that you then receive.
-On the other hand, should you pay for the policy out of income post – tax, the payments that you might receive at a later date would be free of tax.
+On the other hand, should you pay for the policy out of income post-tax, the payments that you might receive at a later date would be free of tax.

 As mentioned above, eye tests are allowable business expenses if you sit at a computer for any part of your work and you will not face any BIK liability.

 Can Contractors Claim For Medical Check Ups?